Infertility Tests for Men

 For men, an evaluation of infertility includes a medical history and physical examination to detect any anatomic abnormalities.
 In some cases, examination using trans-rectal ultrasound (TRUS) can be used to identify specific abnormalities, such as obstructions blocking the sperm from being released during ejaculation.
 Absence of sperm (azoospermia) can also be due to missing vas deferens or seminal vesicles.

-Blood tests can evaluate serum levels of the following:
+Blood tests can be used to evaluate hormone levels such as:

 - Free and total testosterone